 Krk is not an island in the full sense of the word since it is connected to the mainland with a 1430-meter-long bridge.
 There is a toll for the Krk bridge, and it is around 5 € but the prices are different for various vehicle categories (check the price list).
 The toll is paid only when coming from the mainland heading towards Krk.

-Note: Occasionally (most often during wintertime) bridge can be closed because of the bad weather conditions, such as the infamous wind bura.
+NOTE: Occasionally (most often during wintertime) bridge can be closed because of the bad weather conditions, such as the infamous wind bura.

-Regular boat connections are not optional for years.
-There is a possibility of reaching the island with a ferry from the island of Cres (Merag – Valbiska) and from the island of Rab (Lopar – Valbiska).
+You can also reach Krk island with a ferry from the island of Cres (Merag – Valbiska) and from the island of Rab (Lopar – Valbiska).

 Merag is a small port town located on the east coast of Rab.
 The car ferry is operated by Jadrolinija company and the estimated travel time is 25 minutes.
 Check the timetable of departures and ticket price in the table below.